 I'm sure they'll read it any day now.

-An agent will represent you; they will pimp out your work; they will sell you; they will get you in front of the eyeballs that matter; they know what venues are most likely to find an interest in your work.
-And they will almost always get you more money than you would get without them–that's even after you take into account their percentage.
+An agent will represent you; they will sling out your work and talk you up like an expert wingman in a singles bar one drink before last call; they will sell you; they will get you in front of the eyeballs that matter; they know what venues are most likely to find an interest in your work.
+And they will almost always get you more money.
+Not just more money than if you had negotiated alone, but more money than you would have gotten without them INCLUDING what you pay for them.
 They are trained negotiators and your gain is their gain.
 They know what a good deal and a shitty deal look like, and--unlike you--they won't be wetting themselves just at the prospect of publication and take a shitty deal without thinking it through.

 Steven, your idea of agents being demanding comes later.
 Usually it is the PUBLISHER setting things like chapter deadlines when an author has something called an "advance" on a book.
 In today's market, you're not likely to get an advance until you've published a few books.
 If an agent is harping on a writer, it's probably because the writer has asked them to do so (because they need a little external motivation) and that is a part of their professional relationship.
 But the agent works for the writer and they've obviously negotiated that ahead of time.
 The writer can call off the agent at any time.